jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

             .count()
 ```

-But of course, Lesson #1, you can always say it better and shorter in Kotlin.
-IntelliJ IDEA quietly reminded me that I was saying
+But of course, Lesson #1 says you can always say it better and shorter in Kotlin.
+IntelliJ IDEA quietly reminded me that
-too much and suggested I merge the `filter { predicate }.count()`
+I was saying too much and suggested I merge the `filter { predicate }.count()`
 call chain to `count { predicate }`, which of course totally makes sense.
 Why say more when you can do it with less?
 Steven Wright would be proud.